 Yes, we do film the room with infra-red cameras and keep records to ensure the visitors’ welfare and safety.
 Please be assured that we only watch the records in case of a doubt about a security rules violation, an incident or by a customer’s request.

 Our restaurant serves innovative, eclectic dishes, inspired by French cuisine.
-Each meal is an explosion of diverse flavours and is created to educate our guests about this new way to experience food.
+Each meal is an explosion of diverse flavors and is created to make our guests discover a new way to experience food.

 The welcoming staff will ask you if you have any special dietary requirements or suffer from any food allergies.
 In such cases, the chef would amend your menu accordingly.
 You are kindly reminded to request your allergies or diet requirements to your guide when he/she brings your plate to the table in the Dark Dining Room.